qkzk/fm/development.md

 - [ ] pushbullet ?

 - [ ] update the animation
-- [ ] shell menu

-  - [ ] allow non tui like wttr, diff, bat, tail -n etc.
-  - [ ] more options like "use flagged files" for diff

 - [ ] build option to force reset of config file, warn the user at first start
 - [ ] optionable "plugin" started from config file.
 Would require every option to be `Option<Plugin>` and may cause problems with the borrow checker.